-It’s been a while since I shared any cake recipes, so as summer is here I thought I would share my favourite lemon drizzle sponge cake recipe which has a zesty flavour, perfect for summer.
+Are you looking for the perfect summer cake recipe?
+Here is my favourite lemon drizzle sponge cake recipe which has a zesty flavour, perfect for summer.
 In this tutorial I add a lemon drizzle / sugar syrup to the cake which is completely optional, but adds a little more of that lemon flavour into the sponge and I finish the cake off with a white chocolate ganache which is also flavoured with lemons.

 Here are the ingredients you will need: